libfud/rcalc/README.md

 This is being written with the nightly version of rust, so if you're using an older version, you may not be able to compile it.

+## Compiling

-In order to build it, ensure that you have downloaded or built the latest nightly version of rust, and simply run
+In order to build it, ensure that you have downloaded or built the latest nightly version of rust, and simply run `rustc main.rs`

-rustc main.rs

 This will compile a binary file called rcalc.

+## Goals

 rcalc is still immature, and lacks many features.
 It currently can perform the arithmatic operations (addition, subtraction, multiplication, and division),